Dominic Byrne (Dragons' Den Online)

 The BBC launched an online version in March 2009, with Dominic Byrne as host and Julie Meyer and Shaf Rasul as the dragons.
 The online version has a cap of £50,000.

 The first series was filmed in the attic space above a furniture shop in Stoke Newington, but subsequent series have used a replica set, first in a real disused warehouse in East London, and later at Pinewood Studios.
 This has allowed for certain subtle changes to occur between series - the Den has at various times had square pillars, round pillars, and no pillars at all, and eagle-eyed viewers may spot that the "trees" and "buildings" behind the frosted windows (which have themselves changed from rectangular to arched and back again) change position rather more often than one would normally expect!
-The production moved to Salford in 2012 and they didn't strain too hard to disguise the change, since the stairs now lead down into the Den rather than up.
+The production moved to Salford in 2012 and they didn't strain too hard to disguise the change, since the stairs now led down into the Den rather than up, and in 2013 they were replaced with a lift (the Den is supposedly on the third floor, though by this point they've messed around with it so much that it wouldn't make any difference if they told us it was in space).
 Disappointingly, it would also appear that Evan Davis now films his bits separately, as he no longer features in the post-pitch interview segments.

 How quickly are former dragons forgotten!
 In 2009, the subject of "Dragons on Dragons' Den" came up on Pointless.
 Of 100 people surveyed, only two came up with the name Rachel Elnaugh, one recalled Richard Farleigh, and nobody remembered Simon Woodroffe or Doug Richard.
 Sadly, neither did the contestants whose jackpot question this was, so they missed out on seven grand.